blamelesshq/terraform-provider-blameless/docs/resources/incident_type.md

 - `retrospective_incident_resolution_required` (Boolean) Requires incident resolution for the retrospective to be completed.
 - `retrospective_questionnaire_template` (String) JSON schema for the retrospective questionnaire.
 - `retrospective_required` (Boolean) Requires retrospectives.
+- `slack_announcement_channels` (List of String) Slack channels to notify when an incident is created.
+- `slack_invited_users` (List of String) Slack team members to automatically recruit into the incident channel.
 - `task_list` (Block Set, Max: 1) Tasks to complete at each status of an incident. (see [below for nested schema](#nestedblock--severity_settings--task_list))
 - `tasks_full_permission_role` (String) Role with full permissions to tasks.
+- `teams_announcement_channels` (List of String) MS Teams channels to notify when an incident is created.
+- `teams_announcement_groups` (List of String) MS Teams groups to notify when an incident is created.
+- `teams_invited_users` (List of String) MS Teams team members to automatically recruit into the incident channel.

 <a id="nestedblock--severity_settings--task_list"></a>
 ### Nested Schema for `severity_settings.task_list`